VocBench Frequently Asked Questions

 A question coming to many curious users willing to use VB with other technologies is: why not other triple stores? and if yes, which ones? why not many others have been explored? why not a more agnostic access to different technologies?

-The answer "passes" through the years of experience with the (more than decennial) beta versions of Semantic Turkey (before 1.0).
+The answer "passes" through the years of experience with the (more than decennial) evolutions of Semantic Turkey (before 1.0, the version that was released with VocBench 3).

-Semantic Turkey, the RDF Management platform behind VocBench, was initially based on another project of the ART group, the OWLART api, a thin middleware over different RDF frameworks.
+For what concerns the lack of a standard for transactions and the consequent proliferation of specific technologies, we tried to follow a shallow-integration approach.
+Semantic Turkey, the RDF Management platform behind VocBench, was initially depending on another project of the ART group, the OWLART api, a very thin middleware over different RDF frameworks.
 This layer did not implement any storage facility and delegated to the underlying implementations (i.e. wrappers for notable frameworks such as Jena and Sesame, the precursor to RDF4J) most of the business logic.
 The first versions of Semantic Turkey, developed before SPARQL was a recommendation, were based on use of graph API, thus making it easier to switch among different technologies, providing that the semantics of basic operations such as addTriple(), deleteTriple(), listStatements() etc.. were consistent among them.
 When differences arose, we developed the wrappers so that these could conform to the semantics we provided in our API.
 The experience has been effort-demanding, and in the end it resulted in:

 It was then with much relief that, from version 1.0 of ST and VB3.0, we decided to abandon the OWLART project and move to RDF4J as the native, stable solution for RDF management within ST. We can finally focus on ST's features alone, standing on top of a mature library such as RDF4J and directly benefiting from all of its improvements by simply upgrading to its new versions.